SamagraX-Stencil/stencil-docs/docs/pages/loginMobileAadharPage.md

 ## Notes

-- This molecule does not handle actual authentication.
+- This page does not handle actual authentication.
 It simulates the login process by displaying a success message upon clicking the login button.
-- The registration functionality is not implemented in this molecule.
+- The registration functionality is not implemented in this page.
 - For further customization, you can modify the JSX structure, styles, and functionality according to your application's needs.